There may be changes to the course due to to corona restrictions. See Canvas and StudentWeb for info.

 Macroeconomics and courses in applied economics.

-60% of the final grade will be based upon a 3,5 hour written examination.
-40% of the final grade will be based on the term paper.
-Students must have a passing grade (A-E) on both the term paper and the written examination to get a passing grade in this subject.
-A term paper and its grade is valid the year the term paper is written and the next year.
-No re-examination is offered.
+Combined assessment: 60% of the final grade will be based upon a 3,5 hour written examination (A-F).
+40% of the final grade will be based on the term paper (A-F).
+Students must have a passing grade (A-E) on both the term paper and the written exam separately to pass the course.
+A term paper and its grade is valid the year the term paper is written and the following year, but the term paper has to be resubmitted if last year's paper is used.
+No resit exam.

 Minimum requirements for entrance to higher education in Norway (generell studiekompetanse).